Microcontroller to Raspberry Pi WiFi MQTT communication

 At this point the setup of the publisher and the broker are finished.
 The last step is to setup the subscriber.
 In our case the subscriber is the same Raspberry Pi.
 There is no need, that a subscriber is another device like the broker.
 We want to use the script language Python to program a script that is listen to the MQTT topics of the publisher.
 Therefore we have to install a python library for MQTT.
 Use the following command in the Raspberry Pi terminal:

-Install Python MQTT language bindingssudo pip install paho-mqtt
+Install Python MQTT language bindings

 Python MQTT